lbarberi1927/semantic_segmentation/README.md

    This is a common issue addressed in the [Grounded-SAM-2 repo](https://github.com/facebookresearch/sam2/issues/48)
 2. Grounded-SAM-2 `value.type() is deprecated` warning:
    I could not ignore this warning, and fixed it by changing lines 30 and 52 of semantic_segmentation/Grounded-SAM-2/grounding_dino/groundingdino/models/GroundingDINO/csrc/MsDeformAttn/ms_deform_attn.h from `value.type().is_cuda()` to `value.options().is_cuda()`.
-3. OpenWorldSAM `NotImplementedError: Cannot copy out of meta tensor; no data!`: This seems to be a common issue that I fixed by specifying the
+3. OpenWorldSAM `NotImplementedError: Cannot copy out of meta tensor; no data!`: This seems to be a [common issue](https://github.com/huggingface/transformers/issues/31104) that I fixed by specifying the
 OpenWorldSAM requirements to install `transformers==4.50.3`.
-[Link to the discussion](https://github.com/huggingface/transformers/issues/31104).
 This and other problems were solved by also installing other package versions, specifically:
 `ray==2.51.1` and `bitsandbytes==0.42.0`.